How to Control Chronic Anxiety

 This day complements the Online Course: ‘Understanding anxiety – and managing it without drugs’

-Trauma, phobias and obsessive compulsive disorders are dealt with on separate practical skills training days (see “The fast trauma (PTSD) and phobia cure” and “Obsessive compulsive disorder – understanding OCD and how best to treat it.”)
+Trauma, phobias and obsessive compulsive disorders are dealt with on separate practical skills training days (see “The Rewind Technique – Effective treatment for trauma (PTSD) and phobias” and “Obsessive compulsive disorder – understanding OCD and how best to treat it.”)

 The ‘How to Control Chronic Anxiety’ course starts at 9.30am and runs until 4.00pm.